elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 - a default cookie is created on the first page load
 - if the user enters a valid RGB colour string, the cookie is read, updated, and saved
-- at no time is the `showpassword` value of the cookie ever set
+- at no time is the `showpassword` value of the cookie ever changed

 All of this code looks secure.
 That leaves the final function: `xor_encrypt`.